-St. Gabriel Police Chief Kevin Ambeau says Shaderick Jones, 33, the fired deputy, is accused of filming the rape of the child.
+St. Gabriel Police Chief Kevin Ambeau said Jones was accused of filming the rape of the child.
 Jones worked as a deputy for the Iberville Parish Sheriff’s Office.
 Before that, he was a deputy for the West Baton Rouge Parish Sheriff’s Office.

-During a 2 p.m. press conference at the St. Gabriel Police Department, Ambeau said police received a video Friday evening of a woman sexually abusing an infant.
+During a 2 p.m. press conference at the St. Gabriel Police Department, Ambeau said police had received a video Friday, June 6, of Todd sexually abusing an infant.
 The video was recorded at 4:38 p.m., Ambeau added.